mainmatter/playbook/development-process/README.md

 the project team which prevents essential knowledge from being isolated to individual developers.
-Everyone asked for review should reply in a timely manner - even if it's to ask for someone else to be chosen if they do not have the time to do a proper review.
+Everyone asked for review should reply in a timely manner - even if it's to ask for someone else to be chosen if they do not have the time to do a thorough review.

 Once the reviewer approved the changes and CI passes, the pull request can be merged by any team member including the pull request's author.
-If the original reviewer would like a second review by another team member, potentially one more familiar with the aspects of the application that are being changed by the particular pull request, they will ask for it.
+If the original reviewer would like a second review by another team member, potentially someone more familiar with the aspects of the application that are being changed by the particular pull request, they will ask for it.
 In case anything comes up in the review that cannot be resolved between the reviewer and the author of the pull request, a third person should be brought in to resolve the deadlock.

-Reviewing and potentially criticizing other people's work is a sensitive issue which is why a set of rules should be followed when doing so:
+Reviewing and potentially criticizing other people's work is a sensitive issue which is why we recommend a set of rules to follow:

 - be polite: you are reviewing another person's work that they put time and energy in - don't be dismissive and keep a friendly tone